lucasmllr/exCLIP/README.md

 # exCLIP
 This repository contains the code for the **TMLR'25** paper [*Explaining Caption-Image Interactions in CLIP Models with Second-Order Attributions*](https://openreview.net/forum?id=HUUL19U7HP).

-A demo is alreay included in the `demo.ipynb` notebook.

 We are still working on cleaning up the code to make it easily accessible and will be updating this repo over the next couple of days.
 To stay tuned, we would be glad if you leave a star! 🤩